marcelledantas/marcelledantas/README.md

 <b> About me

 - 💼 Software Developer Intern at MindsAtWork
-- ❤️ I love writing Python, and I am currently doing a Python Bootcamp.
+- ❤️ I love writing JavaScript, and I am currently doing a JavaScript Bootcamp.
 - 👯 I’m looking forward to learning Java
 - 🌵 Fun fact: I love going for a hiking